Our framework

 Why it matters

-Great preaching isn't a lecture — it's a conversation.
+Great preaching isn't a lecture.
+It's a conversation.
 Connection is how your words reach hearts, not just ears.
 When your audience feels spoken to rather than spoken at, everything else you say carries more weight.

 Your score bands